 Sender is not blocked, but continues moving forward with its current activities, and when those complete, it returns from its own message handling.
 As a result the thread previously used by the

 Sender is now available for another actor.
 This achieves maximum efficiency across all actors in your service instance.
-The more cores that are available, the greater the overall throughput.
+The more cores that are available, the greater the overall throughput and the greater the efficiency.

 The following components are available for use.